-REO activities are guided by Embassy priorities as expressed in the Mission Resource Request, Integrated Country Strategies, and by the OES Bureau core priorities of global health, transboundary water management, science diplomacy and the targeting of bad actors (wildlife trafficking, illegal logging, and illegal, unregulated and unreported fishing).
-In consultation with all fifteen posts, OES and AF/ERA in Washington, the East Africa Hub is working on the following environmental priorities.
+REO activities are guided by Embassy priorities as expressed in the Mission Resource Request, Integrated Country Strategies, and by the OES Bureau core priorities of global health, transboundary water management, science diplomacy, and the targeting of bad actors (wildlife trafficking, illegal logging, and illegal, unregulated and unreported fishing).
+In consultation with all 15 posts, OES and AF/ERA in Washington, the East Africa Hub is working on the following environmental priorities.

 - Transboundary water management: The Hub serves as the delegate for the Nile Basin Initiative (NBI).
 Ethiopia’s The Grand Ethiopian Renaissance Dam (GERD) is priority project for Ethiopia’s economic growth but also threatens potential conflict in the region.
-Our Hub will work closely with IGAD Member States to support the development of a Water Protocol and Policy as it will be critical for managing the numerous trans-boundary Rivers and aquifers in the Horn of Africa.
+Our Hub will work closely with IGAD Member States to support the development of a Water Protocol and Policy as it will be critical for managing the numerous trans-boundary rivers and aquifers in the Horn of Africa.

 Under the guidance from OES and AF/ERA in Washington, we endeavor to advance each of these five policy priorities in concert with ESTH Officers throughout the region through direct interaction with host governments and civil society.